XiaoDu-flying/XiaoDu-flying.github.io/_pages/about.md

 - [2024.1.25] Code and data around Experiential Co-Learning of Software-Developing Agents has released in [ECL in ChatDev](https://github.com/OpenBMB/ChatDev/blob/main/wiki.md#experiential-co-learning-guide).

-- [2023.12.29] Following ChatDev, our team has introduced Experiential Co-Learning, which extract shortcut experiences from the behavioral trajectories of multiple agents on historical tasks.
+- [2023.12.29] Following ChatDev, our team has introduced Experiential Co-Learning🕵️, which extract shortcut experiences from the behavioral trajectories of multiple agents on historical tasks.
 Utilizing retrieval-assisted mutual inference on unseen tasks, available on [arxiv:2312.17025](https://arxiv.org/abs/2312.17025).

 - [2023.8.29] [ChatDev](https://github.com/OpenBMB/ChatDev/) has been open-sourced, and to date, it has already received ![stars](https://img.shields.io/github/stars/OpenBMB/ChatDev.svg), which is truly exciting!